SwissDataScienceCenter/renku-design-docs/rfcs/010-rabbitmq-motivation/010-rabbitmq-motivation.md

 As well as this general driver, there are a number of specific use cases which can benefit from the availability of a messaging solution - these are:

-- the ui-server should be notified of session state changes by renku-notebooks;
+- the `ui-server` should be notified of session state changes by `renku-notebooks`;
   this is currently done via a polling mechanism but a messaging solution would be neater;
-- the core-service currently runs long-running jobs such as project migration - migrating from one Renku project version to another - and dataset import using python-rq.
+- the core-service currently runs long-running jobs such as project migration - migrating from one Renku project version to another - and dataset import using `python-rq`.
 It would be desirable to realize both of these issues in a more async manner such that a notification is triggered when the job is complete;
-- the Knowledge Graph currently uses the Renku CLI to generate triples; this is an undesirable legacy dependency.
-A better way for this to work is for the core-service to post the job to the message bus, it gets picked up by a triples generation process which does its works and posts a message to the message bus when finished.
-Specifics around how this can work have not been agreed; one idea would be to use a workflow service such as argo, another approach could be to simply have workers which eg scale with load;
+- the Knowledge Graph (KG) currently uses the Renku CLI to generate triples;
+  this is an undesirable legacy dependency.
+A better way for this to work is for the core-service to notify KG probably via a synchronous call, KG then posts the job to the message bus, it gets picked up by a triples generation process which does its work and posts the resulting triples to the message bus when finished.
+Specifics around how this can work have not been agreed;
+  one idea would be to use a workflow service such as `argo`, another approach could be to simply have workers which scale with load;
-- currently, the UI polls the Knowledge Graph for status of processing of triples; an async solution in which the UI was made aware of such processing would be more desirable than a polling based approach;
+- currently, the UI polls the Knowledge Graph for status of processing of triples; an async, messaging based  solution in which the UI was made aware of such processing would be more desirable than a polling based approach;
 - in future, it will be desirable to support user workflows run in a Renku context - in this case, having some a messaging oriented solution for triggering jobs, monitoring progress and knowing when they have completed will be required;